google/proto-lens/proto-lens-tutorial/person/README.md

 3. [Did We Miss Something?](#did-we-miss-something)

 ## Tutorial: Setting Up a Basic Package
 In this tutorial we are going to visit how to set up `proto-lens` and all its goodness.
-To get all the good stuff we are going to stick with the `master` branch of `proto-lens`, so there is going to be a few extra steps involved.
-If you want to follow along rather than pull the repo here are the steps.
+The directory structure differs between this code lab and the git directory itself.
+The code remains the same nonetheless.

 ### Setup